BytePhoenixCoding/BlockchainTokenSniper/README.md

 - Clarify installation of web3 as alot of users had issues with it

 - Improve honeypot detection (at the moment it is very simple and some tokens are rewriting their code to bypass the bot's detection), I have contacted bscheck.eu via twitter but they won't share their source code and admit their site is not always 100% correct.

-- Improve reliability (occasionally it can freeze)

-- Use WebsocketProvider instead of HTTPProvider (faster so will snipe tokens quicker)

-- Implement a feature that makes the bot only invest in tokens that have a certain amount of liquidity (ie. only invest in tokens that have min.
-10 BNB liquidity)

-- Implement a GUI?
-Maybe

 - Look into rugpull detection